-Oaths to abide by constitution
+- Oaths to abide by constitution - 135.

-Structure of the courts Ordinary court selection 135.
 A Justice of Appeal, Judge or Master of the Supreme Court shall, before entering office, take and subscribe the oath of allegiance and such oath for the due performance of the functions of the office as may be prescribed by or under an Act.